 Cinema, the source of much of the popular image of the pirate cutlass, almost always gets these swords wrong.
 Typically they are anachronistic, often imitations of nineteenth century “soup bowl” hilts (and occasionally authentic 19th century cutlasses) drawn from prop stocks.
 Money is always a concern in film-making, and it is much cheaper to use existing swords than to make historically accurate ones in large quantities, or, too often, even in small quantities.
 Good historical consulting and the willingness to follow it is, of course, mandatory, but some filmmakers take the view of “Who cares?
 Hardly anyone will notice, what matters is that the swords look cool or ‘Rock and Roll’ or otherwise meet audience expectations, and anyway, we don’t have the budget for accurate ones, the actors and computer graphics have consumed it all.”
 On occasion, though, we do see fairly accurate swords in cinema–just not very often.

-The cutlasses, however, are accurate representations of classical late seventeenth century Dutch or German weapons with large iron shell-hilts, manufactured well into the mid-18th century with basically no design changes, although such shell hilts were also manufactured by other European nations, if generally smaller.
-The English, for example, produced some cutlasses or hangers with moderately large similar shells during the 1660s.
+Even so, the cutlasses are accurate representations of classical late seventeenth century Dutch or German weapons with large iron shell-hilts, manufactured well into the mid-18th century with basically no design changes.
+Basically, these cutlasses are German-style dusacks with simplified hilts.
+Similar shell hilts were manufactured by other European nations, albeit typically with somewhat smaller shells.
+The English, for example, produced some cutlasses or hangers with somewhat smaller but similar shells during the 1660s.
 The Dutch and German shells are usually quite large and often scalloped, the pommels often heavy for balance, the blades mildly to strongly curved, often with clip points.
 Typically these shell-hilts may have had a single shell on the outside, with or without a thumb ring on the inside, although usually with one; or a large outside shell and smaller inside shell, both most commonly facing toward the pommel.
 A thumb ring may be present or absent in the case of two shells.
 These heavy-hilted cutlasses may have two short quillons with no knuckle bow, or a conventional short or medium upper quillon along with a lower quillon converted to a knuckle bow as in the image below.
 Pommel style and grip style and material–wood, bone, antler, brass, shagreen (“fish skin,” ray skin), wire over wood, or even iron–vary widely.
 Blade balance varies just as widely, with some heavy-bladed cutlasses balanced more like cleavers than fencing swords.
 This is not a criticism: cleaving strokes with a cutlass are quite effective at close range.

 The cutlass wielded by Rock the Brazilian above appears, on close examination, to have a single outside scalloped shell, two quillons (although it’s possible the lower quillon might actually be a knuckle bow, but I doubt it is), a heavy pommel, and a thumb ring.